nephio-project/docs/content/en/docs/neo-porch/2_concepts/fundamentals.md

 * ***Lifecycle***: This refers to a package revision's current stage in the process of its orchestration by Porch.
 A package revision may be in one of several lifecycle stages:
-  * ***Draft*** - the package is being created or edited.
+  * ***Draft*** - the package is being authored (created or edited).
 The package contents can be modified but the package revision is not ready to be used/deployed.
 Previously-published package revisions, reflecting earlier states of the package files, can still be deployed.
   * ***Proposed*** - intermediate state.
 The package's author has proposed that the package revision be published as a new version of the package with its files in the current state.
   * ***Published*** - the changes to the package have been approved and the package is ready to be used.
 Published packages